StenographyDev/autopilot-vsc/README.md

 Leverage the [Stenography Autopilot API](https://bramses.notion.site/bramses/Stenography-Documentation-08e26294e93a48c09ea5bdf3a78ded00#74e2cb7e877840c3a9fa0a3ca53961ab) to automatically comment your code files in VSC.

+Current language support:
+- Javascript
+- Typescript
+- Python

+New languages are continously being added!
+[Follow Stenography on Twitter](https://twitter.com/StenographyDev) to be kept up to date about new languages.

 ## Features

 1. Input your API Key! (see **Extension Settings** below)